reflow-project/Amsterdam-pilot/graphviz/Readme.md

 ## What is this?

-a ruby dsl for generating value flow dot files, created for the Amsterdam pilot in the Reflow project.
+a ruby dsl for generating graphviz diagrams of value flows for the Amsterdam pilot in the Reflow project.

 ## How do i use it?